crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Oni
     Standing a head taller than humans, Oni are a feared and monstrous race.
-    Demonic in nature, they are easily spotted for their red or blue skin, razor-sharp teeth, pointed fingernails, and horns made of black ivory.
-    True to their appearance, Oni are a strong and robust species,
+    Demonic in appearance, but not in personality, they are easily spotted for their red or blue skin, razor-sharp teeth, pointed fingernails, and horns made of black ivory.
+Oni are a strong and robust species.

     They do not subscribe to usual schools of magic, instead preferring to self-teach.
 As an Oni ages, it will discover a small handful of spells,